 Accounts receivable financing has a lot of unique benefits and features that small business owners can take advantage of for their company.
 This financial solution removes the painstaking process of waiting for payments because these outstanding invoices act as collateral for future cash flow.
 Plus, the funding is based on the credit of the invoiced company, which gives businesses that may be struggling with their own credit history the ability to receive funding.

-The financing company is tasked with managing the collection of payments from the client or customer, which means you don’t have to worry about collecting the invoice collateral yourself.
+The factoring company is tasked with managing the collection of payments from the client or customer, which means you don’t have to worry about collecting the invoice collateral yourself.
 It’s a simple and flexible option for small business owners looking for an ideal quick-fix funding solution for their businesses.

 In as little as one business day, you can have the prepayment in your bank account and use it for working capital, renovations, or whatever your company needs.